redislabs-training/slides-as-code-setup/README.md

     git clone git@github.com:redislabs-training/slides-as-code-setup.git
     ```

-2. CD into the folder and run the setup script that will set some configuration variables for you and pull the Docker image
+2. CD into the folder and run the setup script that will set some configuration variables for you, pull the Docker image and and initialise a presentation
     ```bash
     cd slides-as-code-setup
     ./setup.sh
-    ```

-3. Initialise your presentation
-    ```bash
-    ./rls-docker init
-    ```
-4. You're ready to start working on your slides by editing the `presentation.md` file.
-To see your results in a browser run the following command:
-    ```bash
-    ./rls-docker serve
     ```